 We have quietly become one of the world’s largest investigative reporting organizations, generating more than 60 cross-border investigations per year.
 Our websites inform more than 6 million readers and viewers every month, and 200 million other readers and viewers have access through legacy media which publish our work.
 The ever-widening impact of OCCRP stories demonstrates that when enough people possess the right kind of information they can bring about the right kind of change.

 OCCRP also trains reporters and partners in advanced journalism techniques, builds practical, high-use tools used to improve the efficiency of reporting and publishing and is actively reinventing investigative journalism to be more interactive, more effective, more impactful and relevant to readers.

 Everything we do is built upon the core mission of investigative reporting and changing our societies for the better.
 We are one of the most effective news organizations in bringing about real change.

 Since 2009 our reporting has led to:

-- 55 criminal investigations launched as a result of its stories.
+- 84 criminal investigations and government inquiries launched as a result of its stories.

-- 25 calls for action by civil or international bodies.
+- 81 calls for action by civil, public or international bodies.

-- Over 1,300 company closures and court decisions.
+- Over 1,400 company closures, indictments and court decisions.

 Other organizations in developing countries, recognizing our achievements, seek advice, training and relationships with us.
 This, in turn, helps to build relationships between member centers far beyond their borders and allows them to leverage their international reporting more effectively.